What Do Bookkeeping, Accounting, or Auditing Clerk Do?

 The states with the most job growth for Bookkeeping, Accounting, or Auditing Clerk are Utah, Nevada, and Maryland.
 Watch out if you plan on working in Maine, Mississippi, or West Virginia.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Bookkeeping, Accounting, or Auditing Clerk ranges between $25,260 and $61,650.
+The salary for Bookkeeping, Accounting, and Auditing Clerks ranges between about $25,260 and $61,650 a year.

 Bookkeeping, Accounting, and Auditing Clerks who work in District of Columbia, Alaska, or Connecticut, make the highest salaries.